NikosKont/course-assignments/optimization-methods/regression-completion/README.md

 # Regression & Matrix Completion

-Implementation of ordinary least squares regression using closed-form solution, LASSO regression using coordinate descent, and matrix completion using nuclear norm minimization.
+Implementations of Ordinary Least Squares regression using closed-form solution, LASSO regression using coordinate descent, and matrix completion using nuclear norm minimization.